 Effects of Battle of Plassey

-Apart from British getting political power of Northern India but only after Nawabs, there were several other effects in many forms that came out as a result of Battle of Plassey.
+Apart from the British getting political power of Northern India but only after Nawabs, there were several other effects in many forms that came out as a result of the Battle of Plassey.
 They can be categorised as:

 - Political Effects